ChibiOS/ChibiOS/readme.txt

 - RT:  Removed the p_msg field from the thread_t structure saving a msg_t-sized field from the structure.
 Messages now use a new field into the p_u union.
 Now synchronous messages are even faster.
+- VAR: Fixed missing time convesion in lwIP arch module (bug #696) (backported to 3.0.5 and 16.1.2).
 - HAL: Fixed incorrect handling of TIME_IMMEDIATE in the HAL buffer queues (bug #695)(backported to 16.1.2).
 - NIL: Fixed NIL_CFG_USE_EVENTS not properly checked in NIL (bug #694)